Caboolture suburb profile

 Caboolture’s property market has experienced significant growth over the past 12 months, with house values increasing by 15.2% and unit values surging by 20.2%.
 The current median house price stands at $751,000, while the median unit price is $414,500, indicating strong demand across both property types.

-Sales activity has been robust, with 122 houses and 20 units sold over the last 12 months.
-Properties are moving quickly, with houses spending a median of just 17 days on the market and units even less at 11 days, highlighting a competitive market environment.
+Sales activity has been robust, with 122 houses and 20 units sold over the past 12 months.
+Properties are moving quickly, with houses spending a median of just 17 days on the market and units even less at 11 days, highlighting the competitive nature of the market.

-The rental market in Caboolture has also seen notable changes, with average rents for houses increasing by 3.8% and units by a substantial 15.8% over the past year.
-This suggests a strong demand for rental properties, particularly units, in the area.
+The rental market in Caboolture has also seen notable changes, with house rents increasing by 3.8% and unit rents rising significantly by 15.8% over the last 12 months.
+The average rent for houses is $540, while units average $440, reflecting strong rental demand, particularly for units.

 Median price - houses$751KPast 3 months